 A beautiful ad just won’t do.
 Incorporate the incentive into your messaging on the banner.

-♦ What geography is most relevant to your company?
-If you’re really going for brand lift, you may not need to hone in so specifically, but if you’re promoting an event, that will likely inform both your ad copy and your geo-targeting.
+What geography is most relevant to your company?
+If you’re really going for brand lift, you may not need to hone in so specifically.
+However, if you’re promoting an event, that will likely inform both your ad copy and your geo-targeting.

 These questions will help guide you throughout your ad creation, but let’s dive in to the specific items to consider:

 Building a cohesive theme for your digital campaign is a major key to its success.
 If you’re creating multiple ad units for your campaign, you want to make sure there is consistency among them.
 What should be consistent exactly?
 From colors to fonts to a main image, creating a uniform look and feel across your digital campaign reinforces recognition and brand identity.